Exact thresholds for Ising-Gibbs samplers on general graphs: Proofs

 \end{lemma} \begin{lemma} Let $G$ be a random graph distributed as $G(n,d/n)$ where $d$ is fixed.
 There exists a constant $C(d)$ such that for $\LM(R,T)$ holds with high probability over $G$ with

-\end{lemma} \begin{lemma} Let $G$ be a random graph distributed as $G(n,d/n)$ where $d$ is fixed and $d \tanh \beta < 1$.
+\end{lemma} \begin{lemma} Let $G$ be a random graph distributed as $G(n,d/n)$ where $d$ is fixed and $d \tanh\beta< 1$.
 Then $\SM(R,T)$ holds with high probability over $G$ with $R = (\log \log n)^2$. \end{lemma} The main challenge in extending the proof from bounded degree graphs to $G(n,d/n)$ is obtaining a good enough control on the local geometry of the graph.
-In particular, we obtain very tight tail estimates on the cut-width of a Galton-Watson tree with Poisson offspring distribution of $(\log \log n)^2$ levels.
-A lower bound on the mixing time of $n^{1+\Omega(\frac1{\log\log n})}$ was shown in \cite{MosselSly:09} by analyzing large star subgraphs on $G(n,d/n)$.
-Recall that a star is a graph which is a rooted tree with depth $1$ and that an Erd\H{o}s-R\'enyi random graph with high probability there are stars with degree $\Omega(\frac{\log n}{\log \log n})$.
+In particular, we obtain very tight tail estimates on the cut-width of a Galton--Watson tree with Poisson offspring distribution of $(\log \log n)^2$ levels.
+A lower bound on the mixing time of $n^{1+\Omega(1/{\log\log n})}$ was shown in~\cite{MosselSly09} by analyzing large star subgraphs on $G(n,d/n)$.
+Recall that a star is a graph which is a rooted tree with depth $1$ and that an Erd\H{o}s--R\'enyi random graph with high probability there are stars with degree $\Omega(\frac{\log n}{\log\log n})$.

-\section{Volume Growth}
+\section{Volume growth}

-We begin with verification of the Volume Growth condition.
-Since Lemma~\ref{lem:main_Vol} is trivial, this section will be devoted to the proof of Lemma~\ref{lem:ER_Vol} and other geometric properties of random graphs.
-The reader who is interested in the proof of Theorem~\ref{t:main} only may skip the remainder of this section.
+We begin with verification of the Volume growth condition.
+Since Lemma~\ref{lemmainVol} is trivial, this section will be devoted to the proof of Lem\-ma~\ref{lemERVol} and other geometric properties of random graphs.
+The reader who is interested in the proof of Theorem~\ref{tmain} only may skip the remainder of this section.

-The results stated in the section will require the notion of {\em tree excess}.
-For a graph $G$ we let $t(G)$ denote the {\em tree excess} of $G$, i.e.,
+The results stated in the section will require the notion of \textit{tree excess}.
+For a graph $G$ we let $t(G)$ denote the \textit{tree excess} of $G$, that is,

-Note that the second item of the following lemma implies the statement of Lemma~\ref{lem:ER_Vol}.
+Note that the second item of the following lemma implies the statement of Lem\-ma~\ref{lemERVol}.

-\begin{lemma} Let $d$ be fixed and let $G$ be a random graph distributed as $G(n,d/n)$.
-The following hold with high probability over $G$ when $R=( \log\log n)^2$ for all $v\in G$: \begin{itemize} \item $B(v,R)$ has a spanning tree $T(v,R)$ which is stochastically dominated by a Galton-Watson branching process with offspring distribution Poisson($d$). \item The tree excess satisfies $t(v,R)\leq 1$. \item The volume of $B(v,R)$ is bounded by
+\begin{lemma} Let $d$ be fixed, and let $G$ be a random graph distributed as $G(n,d/n)$.
+The following hold with high probability over $G$ when $R=( \log\log n)^2$ for all $v\in G$: \begin{itemize} \item $B(v,R)$ has a spanning tree $T(v,R)$ which is stochastically dominated by a Galton--Watson branching process with offspring distribution $\operatorname{Poisson}(d)$. \item The tree excess satisfies $t(v,R)\leq1$. \item The volume of $B(v,R)$ is bounded by

 \end{itemize} \end{lemma}